MediaComem/docker-brownbag/README.md

 Now play with the application–create a few todo-notes.

-Stop both containers and remove the `db` container again.
+Stop both containers again and remove the `db` container.
 As before, the top writable layer of the `db` container is deleted:

 ```bash